comaps/website/content/support/how-to-zoom-in-out-with-just-one-hand/index.md

 Tap twice on map and on the second tap just slide your finger up and down to zoom out and zoom in respectively.

-This gesture works on Android and iOS (and not only in Organic Maps).
+This gesture works on Android and iOS (and not only in CoMaps).
 ![Zoom in out on map](image26.png)